jonnor/ESC-CNN-microcontroller/report/report.md

 ## Resource efficient image classification

-The development of more efficient Convolutional Neural Networks have received a lot of attention.
+The development of more efficient Convolutional Neural Networks for image classification have received a lot of attention.
-Especially motivated by the ability to run models that give close to state-of-the-art performance on mobile phones and tablets.
+This is especially motivated by the ability to run models that give close to state-of-the-art performance on mobile phones and tablets.
+When using 2D-spectograms as the input feature, it is possible that many of these developments will transfer over to Environmental Sound Classification.

 [SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size](http://arxiv.org/abs/1602.07360).
 2015.
 Fire module 1x1 convolutions and 3x3 convolutions.
 Percentage tunable as hyperparameters.